 gpresult /r /scope:computer

-Since Gpresult displays its data directly to the command line, and it is sometimes not too convenient for further analysis, the output can be redirected to the clipboard:
+Since Gpresult tool displays its data directly to the command line, which is not always convenient for further analysis, the output can be redirected to the clipboard:

 Gpresult /r |clip

 To display super detailed RSOP information, you need to add the /z key:

 Gpresult /r /z

 GPResult can also generate an HTML report on the applied resultant policies (available in Windows 7 and higher).
 This report contains the detailed information on all system settings that are set by the Group Policies and the names of the certain GPOs that have set them (in its structure, this report resembles the Settings tab in the Group Policy Management Console – gpmc.msc).
 You can generate the GPResult HTML report using the command: